Rio Hondo College logo

 Transfers to: CSU

 This course introduces students to case management and documentation in a variety of settings.
-Students will study the purpose, function, and rationale for case management.
-In addition, the documentation of client clinical records will be covered, emphasizing the taking of social histories and the writing of treatment plans.
-The professional guidelines necessary for working with clients in a social services setting will also be covered, providing the student with an understanding of issues related to ethics, client rights, and confidentiality.
-This class is designed for students interested in working in a social services setting.
+In the course, students study the purpose, function, and rationale for case management.
+In addition, the documentation of client clinical records is covered, with emphasis placed on taking social histories and writing treatment plans.
+Additionally, the professional guidelines necessary for working with clients in social services settings are covered, providing students with an understanding of issues related to ethics, client rights, and confidentiality.
+This class is designed for students interested in working in social services settings.

 HUSR 130 - Essential Counseling SkillsM3.0